FAQs

 Program

-Program Type
+Program Information

 What type of program is Trinity Health System School of Nursing?

-Trinity is a 2 year hospital based Diploma School for Registered Nursing.
+Answer: Trinity is a 2 year hospital based Diploma School for Registered Nursing.

-What is the difference between a “Diploma School of Nursing” and an Associate or baccalaureate program?
+What is the difference between a “Diploma School of Nursing” and an Associate or Baccalaureate program?

 What does ACEN Accreditation mean?

-Trinity is accredited by the Accreditation Commission for Education in Nursing (ACEN).
+Answer: Trinity is accredited by the Accreditation Commission for Education in Nursing (ACEN).
 This accrediting organization was formerly known as the National League for Nursing Accrediting Commission (NLNAC).
 The accreditation process represents quality in education ensuring high levels of opportunity for student learning and student achievement.
 Choosing a program which has achieved this prestigious accreditation status should be a consideration for prospective applicants.

 PreAdmission